spaceship-prompt/spaceship-prompt/docs/sections/dotnet.md

 # .NET `dotnet`

+!!! important "This section is rendered asynchronously by default"

 !!! info
     [**.NET**](https://dotnet.microsoft.com/) is a framework including a large class library for building various applications with languages like C#, F#, or Visual Basic.

 The `dotnet` section displays the version of the .NET framework installed on the system.
-This section is rendered asynchronously by default.

 This section is displayed only when the current directory: